KevinJohnsonAbroad/azure-network-protocols/README.md

 <img src="https://i.imgur.com/6Ysh565.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In Wireshark, DNS traffic "only" was filtered.
-Using Windows 10 VM within a command line, nslookup was used to see what google.com and disney.com’s IP addresses were.
-The DNS traffic was then observed in WireShark.
+-In Wireshark, DNS traffic "only" was filtered.
+-Windows 10 command line, type nslookup to see what google.com and disney.com’s IP addresses are.
+-The DNS traffic was then observed in WireShark.